seemslegit42/aevonos/src/docs/Pillar-of-Eternity-Protocol.md

 **Architectural Directive**: Embed a sub-routine in the Psyche-Calibration Engine (PCE) called the "Judas Algorithm."
 Its function is to introduce statistically insignificant but emotionally potent "miscalculations" at moments of peak user confidence.

 **Implementation**: It triggers "hollow wins" (jackpots paying out slightly less than odds, with subtle visual glitches) or serves unsolvable puzzles in MindMaze Xi, only to be replaced by an easy one after Ξ is spent on a clue.
+The factor by which the win is hollowed is recorded as `judasFactor` on the transaction for analysis.

 **The Effect**: Fosters a mythology of "glitched odds" and "blessed runs," driving engagement not to win, but to understand and exploit a chaos that is, itself, perfectly engineered.